 Director: Hayao Miyazaki

-Princess Monoke is a heavy-hitting anime movie that tackles a number of issues, namely conservation of nature and environmental concerns.
+Princess Mononoke is a heavy-hitting anime movie that tackles several issues, namely conservation of nature and environmental concerns.

 4. Kiki’s Delivery Service (1989)